timoklein/redo/README.md

 ## Recycling dormant neurons

-> Status: Code should be correct apart from minor details that I am currently ablating (e.g. whether to reset the bias to 0 or initalization).
-Final experiments are running and should be done by the end of the week.

 Pytorch reimplementation of [ReDo](https://arxiv.org/abs/2302.12902) (The Dormant Neuron Phenomenon in Deep Reinforcement Learning).
 The paper establishes the _dormant neuron phenomenon_, where over the course of training a network with nonstationary targets, a significant portion of the neurons in a deep network become _dormant_, i.e. their activations become minimal to compared the other neurons in the layer.
 This phenomenon is particularly prevalent in value-based deep reinforcement learning algorithms, such as DQN and its variants.
 As a solution, the authors propose to periodically check for dormant neurons and reinitialize them.